keras-team/governance/rfcs/20190729-keras-preprocessing.md

 This presents the opportunity to improve on the existing API.
 In particular we don't have good support for image segmentation use cases today.

-Some features are also being subplanted by [preprocessing layers](https://github.com/keras-team/governance/blob/master/rfcs/20190502-preprocessing-layers.md), in particular text processing.
+Some features are also being supplanted by [preprocessing layers](https://github.com/keras-team/governance/blob/master/rfcs/20190502-preprocessing-layers.md), in particular text processing.
 As a result we may want to deprecate them.